-you have a Kafka topic with the data serialized in a particular format, and you want to change the format to something else.
+If you have a Kafka topic with the data serialized in a particular format, how can you change that format?

 To get started, make a new directory anywhere you’d like for this project: